JGN1722/JGN1722.github.io/README.md

 # Welcome to My Coding World
 Hello!
-I’m [Your Name], a passionate programmer who loves solving complex problems and turning creative ideas into functional software.
+I’m JGN, a passionate programmer who loves solving complex problems and turning creative ideas into functional software.
 Whether it’s building compilers, crafting custom web servers, or even recreating games like Minecraft, I thrive on pushing the boundaries of what I can build.

 I believe in learning by doing, and every project you’ll find here is a testament to my desire to explore, experiment, and improve.